A Load of Bull and a Little Ass

-When a law was passed in the 1990s prohibiting such advertising, the bull was already nationally famous, so it was agreed that the bulls would remain, but the name Osbourne would be removed.
+When a law was passed in the 1990s prohibiting roadside advertising, the bull was already nationally famous.
+The government accepted that these signs had become part of Spain’s cultural and artistic heritage, and agreed that the bulls would remain, but the name Osbourne would be removed.

 There are now nearly one hundred examples of the Osborne bull advertisements, often sited on a low hilltop so as to be clearly silhouetted against the sky, but only two still bear the word Osborne – one being at the Jerez de la Frontera airport in Cadiz, and the other in the nearby town of El Puerto de Santa Maria, where Osborne headquarters are found.

-Car stickers and T shirts of the Osborne bull were by now all over Spain – a symbol of Spanish pride – so the Catalans ‘hit back’ by producing their own unofficial national symbol – el burro – a symbol of Catalonian pride!
+Car stickers and T shirts of the Osborne bull were by now all over Spain – a symbol of Spanish pride – so a small group of Catalans ‘hit back’ in 2003 by producing their own unofficial national symbol – el burro – a symbol of Catalonian pride!